Calculating R-Values

 1. Make sure there is at least a 15f difference between inside and outside temperatures

-2. Measure air temperature of room.
-Measure in center of the room as room temperatures change
+2. Measure the air temperature of the room.
+Measure in the center of the room as the room temperatures change

 3. Measure the temperature of an interior non-sunny wall about 3 ft above the floor

-4. Measure the exterior wall approximately the same place as the interior measurement
+4. Measure the exterior wall approximately in the same place as the interior measurement

 5. Do the math